 Add the broccoli, cover the pot, and let it simmer until the broccoli and potatoes are tender.

-Remove the pan from the heat, stir in some chopped parsley and freshly squeezed lemon juice, and puree in a blender until smooth and creamy.
+Remove the pan from the heat, stir in some chopped parsley and freshly squeezed lemon juice, and puree in a blender (preferably a high speed blender) until smooth and creamy.

 Alternatively, you can use an immersion blender to puree the soup inside the saucepan.